straker/css-style-guide-audit/README.md

 The tool also allows you to customize the audit.
 You can pass an array of custom rules to `auditStyleGuide()` as the third parameter that will highlight any element that fails the rule.

 For example, let's say you wanted to validate the accessibility of your page by ensuring that all anchor tags navigate and are not just there for [JavaScript events](http://webaim.org/techniques/hypertext/).
 You could write a rule that checks that all anchor tags have a valid `href` property and run the rule with the audit.
-Any anchor tags that do not hava valid `href` will be highlighted.
+Any anchor tags that do not have a valid `href` will be highlighted.

 ```javascript
 var customRules = [{